The mentor-mentee relationship is a key part of our teacher training programme. But how does it work in practice?

-They have the opportunity to receive weekly feedback to improve their practice and develop.
+Every week, trainees have the opportunity to receive feedback from their mentor to improve their practice and develop.
 It is best reflected when a trainee takes on board this developmental feedback provided by their mentor.

-"Her feedback gives me the knowledge, skills and confidence to be the best teacher I can be”
+"Her feedback gave me the knowledge, skills and confidence to be the best teacher I can be”

-Jasmine at Stockport Academy discusses her experiences of her teacher training so far:
+Jasmine at Stockport Academy discussed her experience of being mentored:

-"It is the end of my first term with United Teaching and, without hesitation, I can say that this has been the steepest learning curve I have encountered throughout my education and career.
-In three short months I have progressed from minimal teaching experience to teaching across KS3 and 4, running my own enrichment activity, organising school trips, taking pastoral responsibilities with a form group and communicating with parents and governors.
-The support I have received from my mentor, Rachael Goddard, has been extensive and invaluable.
-Her feedback gives me the knowledge, skills and confidence to be the best teacher I can be in order for my students to flourish.
-Teaching is the most important job in the world and United Teaching is preparing me for such responsibility.”
+"This has been the steepest learning curve I have encountered throughout my education and career.
+In three short months I progressed from minimal teaching experience to teaching across KS3 and 4, running my own enrichment activity, organising school trips, taking pastoral responsibilities with a form group and communicating with parents and governors.
+The support I received from my mentor, Rachel, was been extensive and invaluable.
+Her feedback gave me the knowledge, skills and confidence to be the best teacher I can be in order for my students to flourish.
+Teaching is the most important job in the world and United Teaching has prepared me for such responsibility.”

 The right partnership

-It is so important to find the right match between mentor and mentee.
-Jasmine and Rachel work together effectively because the dedicated time each week is utilised to the maximum.
-Rachel ensures her feedback is purposeful and developmental.
-Jasmine is able to respond and act on her targets.
+Jasmine and Rachel worked together effectively because the dedicated time each week is utilised to the maximum.
+Rachel ensured her feedback was purposeful and developmental.
+Jasmine was able to respond and act on her targets.

-Rachel explains: “I’ve really enjoyed continuing by career development by undertaking the role of a professional mentor.
+Rachel explained: “I’ve really enjoyed continuing by career development by undertaking the role of a professional mentor.
 Jasmine has been lovely to work with and has progressed so rapidly due to her ability to learn from feedback and her resilience.
 The knowledge and input from the team at William Hulme’s Grammar School and Institute of Education has allowed the whole department to advance, as the trainees give us refreshing ideas and perspectives.
-I’ve found the whole process very rewarding and thank you for the acknowledgement.”
+I’ve found the whole process very rewarding.”